Balance theory: Examples

 Balance theory is useful in examining how celebrity endorsement affects consumers' attitudes toward products.
 If a person likes a celebrity and perceives (due to the endorsement) that said celebrity likes a product, said person will tend to like the product more, in order to achieve psychological balance.

 However, if the person already had a dislike for the product being endorsed by the celebrity, they may begin disliking the celebrity, again to achieve psychological balance.

 Heider's balance theory can explain why holding the same negative attitudes of others promotes closeness.
 See The enemy of my enemy is my friend.

 Signed graphs and social networks

-Frank Harary and Dorwin Cartwright looked at Heider's triads as 3-cycles in a signed graph.
+Dorwin Cartwright and Frank Harary looked at Heider's triads as 3-cycles in a signed graph.
 The sign of a path in a graph is the product of the signs of its edges.
 They considered cycles in a signed graph representing a social network.